PILLAR REPORT

 “By using heatmaps to measure and optimise our output, we’ve been able to identify the best times to connect, make smarter calls, and ultimately boost our success rate across the US.
 It’s all about efficiency, fewer wasted plays, more shots on target.”

-Now that the 2025 season has come to a close, the scoreline is clear: cold calling isn’t dead, it’s just evolved.
+Now that 2025 has come to a close, the takeaway is clear: cold calling isn’t dead - it’s evolved.
 And the teams seeing results?

-This report has shown that sales teams are starting to embrace a new style of outbound, one that’s agile, strategic, and more in tune with modern buyers:
+This report shows that sales teams are embracing a new approach to outbound - one that’s more agile, strategic, and aligned with modern buyers:

-- The average number of calls to reach a prospect is down to 1.55, meaning dialling strategies are becoming sharper.
+- The average number of calls to reach a prospect has dropped to 1.55, reflecting more efficient targeting and dial strategies

-- And while objection patterns are shifting slightly, the teams that convert know how to navigate them like seasoned pros.
+- And while objection patterns are evolving, the most effective teams know how to navigate them with confidence

 The game has changed.
 So should your tactics.

 Cold calling used to be a numbers game.
 More calls = more chances.
-But that formula no longer works when buyers are busier, harder to reach, and more resistant to old-school sales tekkers.
+But that formula no longer works when buyers are busier, harder to reach, and more resistant to old-school sales approaches.

 Now, success comes down to: